 Kampala Paratransit Street Usage Study

-Movement in Kampala, Uganda’s capital and home to 1.5 million citizens, is no simple chore.
+Movement in Kampala, Uganda’s capital and home to The Challenge1.5 million citizens, is no simple chore.
 On an average day, two thirds of trips are completed by privately operated taxis or Matatus; while the majority of the remaining trips are provided by motorcycles or “Boda Bodas”.
 The former are 14 seater microbuses, and the latter are motorcycles operating privately.
 At the time of the project, none of these modes were regulated.
 In addition, of the 2,100km road network on which they operate, only 500kms were paved.
 Even though the Kampala Capital City Authority is currently paving its roads, the lack of transport regulation resulted in an over-supply in the paratransit sector causing daily traffic congestion, business losses and immobility all over the city.
 Over the course of a year, Transport for Cairo has been working on a paratransit and street usage study in preparation for the Bus-Rapid Transit (BRT) pilot project system.
 The BRT system is envisioned by the government to help alleviate congestion in the Greater Kampala Metropolitan Area (GKMA).

 The Process